I landed in Athens, Greece yesterday, Sunday, November 25th, 2018.

 We talked about money.

-Money is the root of all evil.
-But we need it.
+Money can be the root of all evil.
+But we still need it.

 Most of the problems we have today have the common root cause of money.
 We discussed the corruption with the pharmaceutical companies & the problems with greed.